-How much you scored this year?
+How much did you score this year?
 My parents asked this question twice a year throughout my schooling.
 When I scored 80%, they reminded my previous scores were better, and when I said 90%, they checked how much Sharma's son scored.
-They also reassured themselves with follow up questions - are in top 5, top 10, or topper in your class.
+They also reassured themselves with follow-up questions - are you in the top 5, top 10, or topper in your class?

 Have you had a similar past?
 If yes, then you will understand why I call it a generation gap issue.

 I keep telling this story in my Scrum Master training program and use it to teach senior management through coaching.

 Let's take a couple of minutes to understand these:

 Straight from Wikipedia - In software development, effort estimation is the process of predicting the most realistic amount of effort (expressed in terms of person-hours or money) required to develop or maintain software based on incomplete, uncertain, and noisy input.
 Effort estimates may be used as input to project plans, iteration plans, budgets, investment analyses, pricing processes, and bidding rounds.